How we began

 Advocating against GBV is a collective social responsibility and should be supported 365 days a year. #16Days is a concentrated time set aside internationally to focus all of society’s attention to the cause.

-Often, women that are cyber-stalked or spied on online by their partners, don’t know that this is taking place until it is too late.
+The internet is a phenomenal tool to connect and share expertise and resources or form partnerships, however, if you do not protect yourself and your information it can very quickly turn into a dangerous and unfriendly space.
+Safety online is of the utmost importance for all but especially so for those who are being abused.
+Often, people who are cyber-stalked or spied on online by their partners & perpetrators, don’t know that this is taking place until it is too late.
 Abusive partners may use spyware software to monitor their victims movements, conversations and online activities on either a computer or mobile device for example.
 The #Tech2EndGBV programme has been designed to not only warn society of the dangers but to also give them practical solutions.

 Tech also gives us access to helplines and emergency numbers.